sbamboo/GameOnSystem/README.md

 string:bool | "true"/"false" | ff_hover_for_playbutton         | false             | If true the playbutton is only visible when hovering the gamebanner
 string:bool | "true"/"false" | ff_grade_comment_after_deadline | false             | If true users can still comment on grades after the deadline

+Additional notes:
+- The app supports only one active edition at a time, if multiple the one defined first in the database will be shown.